eriktailor/eriktailor.github.io_source/README.md

 # Run locally

-To run the project in local environment, use this command:
+To run the project in local environment, use this commandd:

 ```
 bundle exec jekyll serve --config _config.yml,_config_dev.yml